7 Things to Do Between Christmas and New Year's Day

 How to Keep Everyone Happy

-Many businesses are closed until New Year’s Day or have shortened hours.
-So what can you do if you’re getting cabin fever and just need a day away from home or your hotel room?
+Many businesses are closed until New Year’s Day or are operating on shortened hours.
+So what can you do if you’re getting cabin fever and need a day away from home or your hotel room?
 Below are a few things to get you out and about between Christmas and New Year’s Day.

-There are several facilities in the Southwestern Illinois area that offer ice skating and roller blading.
-Indoor ice rinks are often open year-round but others, such as the Grafton Loading Dock Ice Rink, are seasonal and partially outdoors.
+Several facilities in the Southwestern Illinois area offer ice skating and roller blading.
+Indoor ice rinks are often open year-round, but others, such as the Grafton Loading Dock Ice Rink, are seasonal and partially outdoors.
 Both the Granite City Ice Rink and East Alton Ice Arena offer public ice skating on large indoor rinks and have skate rentals at reasonable prices.

 Not feeling the cold?
 Skateway in Pontoon Beach and Tri-Township Park District in Troy have indoor roller-blading.
-Tri-Township is open by appointment and has open-skate- call ahead of time to reserve skating for up to 10 guests or check the open-skate schedule.
+Tri-Township is open by appointment and offers open skate— call ahead to reserve for up to 10 guests, or check the open skate schedule.
 Bring your own or rent a pair of blades and zoom around the roller rink instead of your living room for the thousandth time this month!

 Love architecture?
 Take the self-led Historic Alton Driving Tour or the Alton Historic Kit Homes Tour to see beautiful old homes from the convenience of your car!
 You can also call to tour the Macoupin County Cannonball Jail or the Macoupin County ‘Million Dollar’ Courthouse in Carlinville, make an appointment to visit the home of jazz legend Miles Davis at House of Miles East St. Louis, and see old-school vehicles at Country Classic Cars in Staunton.